yssl/PACERs/README.md

 ## Support for encodings

 PACERs supports various encodings for file name, directory name, and source file contents with ```chardet``` and ```unidecode``` modules.
-Please try test-assignments for encodings:
+You can try the test-assignments for encodings:
 ```
 ./pacers.py test-assignments/test-encoding
 ./pacers.py test-assignments/test-한글-cp949